Irene Sáez: 1998: Presidential campaign

-In 1997 Sáez formed the Integrated Representation of New Hope (IRENE) party as a launch pad for her run in the December 1998 presidential elections.
+In 1997 Sáez formed the Integration, Representation and New Hope (IRENE) party as a launch pad for her run in the December 1998 presidential elections.
 In the final poll of the year in December 1997, one year prior to the presidential elections, she reached almost 70% support.

 Sáez won the internal COPEI (Social Christian Party) primary election with 62.7% of the vote, against Eduardo Fernández's 35.7%, at a convention with 1,555 COPEI delegates, an endorsement earned after COPEI realized their Fernández was unable to win.
 COPEI's leaders ascertained their best bet to remain competitive nationally was to replace Fernández with Sáez, transforming her into the first independent and female candidate supported by a major political party for the presidency of Venezuela.

 Despite spending millions of dollars on publicity, Sáez fell below 15% within six months, as the public became increasingly skeptical of her readiness for the presidency and, after accepting the endorsement of COPEI, she lost credibility as an anti-establishment candidate.

 Ultimately she finished a distant third behind Chávez and Römer, with 2.82% of the vote.